 These ads change through out the day though.

 All you have to do to download my items is REGISTER. :-)

 You'll see that button at the top.

-Anything that is not WATERMARKED (TeachWithMe is written diagonally across the pages.) you don't even have to "add to cart" to get the download.
+Anything that is not WATERMARKED (TeachWithMe is written diagonally across the pages.) you don't even have to download.

 You just click the star button to view the free pages and can click print or save.

 You always know if all of the pages are listed, because I state how many pages are in the file in the description.